 - Funds coming from world regions with persistent history of money laundering

 - Transaction to or by individual or companies that have suspicious financial history

 Third Party AML Compliance Solutions

 Utilising services from a reputable third party technology partner offering AML compliance solutions can reduce half your efforts for AML Compliance.
-This will make the process of AML Compliance not only robust but risk assessment will be done in much less time.
-Shufti Pro is one such end-to-end identity verification solution that uses Artificial Intelligence and thorough background checks to ensure AML Compliance for its customers.
+This will make the process of anti money laundering Compliance not only robust but risk assessment will be done in much less time.
+Shufti Pro is one such end-to-end identity verification solution that uses Artificial Intelligence and thorough background checks to ensure anti money laundering Compliance for its customers.

 Shufti Pro has a huge data bank compiled from 1000 watchlists and 3000 databases published by World’s most reputable monetary organizations that are working to curb financial crime risks like money laundering.
 The mega data bank used by Shufti Pro for cross-checking individuals and businesses include information from US Marshal Wanted, UN Consolidated List, SECO and DFAC lists in addition to thousands others.
 This huge data bank is updated every 14 minutes and Shufti Pro’s robust system takes only 30-60 seconds to perform a background check against this data bank.

 Due diligence is fast-tracked by a third party technology partner as it reduces the labor of manual background checks performed by a bank’s employees.
 Products like Shufti Pro are an economical alternative of huge departments devoted for compliance against money laundering activities.
 Real time monitoring and updated data banks provide banks and financial institutions a smart tool to avoid monetary fines and streamline their business activities in accordance to AML Compliance.